 The M777 howitzer might not look all that intimidating when placed alongside its much larger counterparts, but this small and lightweight artillery system packs quite a punch.
-Primarily used by branches of the US military, it’s since been adopted by a number of international armed forces, and has seen use in such conflicts as the War in Afghanistan and the 2022 Russo-Ukraine War.
+Primarily used by branches of the US military, it’s since been adopted by a number of international armed forces, and has seen use in such conflicts as the War in Afghanistan and the Russo-Ukrainian War.

 Development of a lightweight artillery system

-In the 1980s, the United Kingdom’s Vickers Shipbuilding and Engineering’s Armaments Division began work on what would become the M777 howitzer.
+In the 1980s, the United Kingdom’s Vickers Shipbuilding and Engineering’s Armaments Division began work on what became the M777 howitzer.
 When the company was purchased by BAE Systems, a large portion of production was changed to use American-made parts, including the gun barrel, which is manufactured at the Watervliet Arsenal in New York.

 After undergoing testing at Yuma Proving Ground, the M777 was ready to be adopted by both US and international military forces.
 Over the years, a number of variants have been developed, including the M777A1, which saw the addition of satellite GPS, among other upgrades; the M777A2, which makes the unit compatible with the M982 Excalibur round; the M777ER; and the Canadian-used M777C1.

 M777 howitzer specs

 Most notable about the M777 howitzer is that it’s smaller and lighter than its predecessor, the M198 howitzer.
 At 4,200 kg, it’s 41 percent lighter than the M198 and 25 percent smaller, meaning it can be transported by helicopter (MV-22 Osprey, CH-53E Super Stallion, CH-47 Chinook), transporter aircraft (Lockheed C-130 Hercules) and by air-braked vehicles weighing more than 2.5 tons.